juniorsundarCasual/TGT/vault/volume-4.chapter-239.md

 Guy hummed thoughtfully as Josie finished her explanation.
 He wasn't comfortable with the casual exploitation of children for crime.
 He really wanted to help them out - if he were in his past life once again he'd rush out and do so without question.
 However, Guy had more responsibilities now.

-'This can be done later,' Guy said to himself as he tried to swallow the metaphorical bile surging out his mouth.
+'This can be done later,' Guy said to himself as he tried to swallow the bile surging out his mouth.
 He never thought that there would come one day when he'd wave away the suffering of innocent children for something else!

 ____